 The UK hardcover jacket

 Jack Tar: Life in Nelson’s Navy was originally published in hardcover by Little, Brown.
 It is now available in paperback (published by Abacus), with a bolder jacket design and a more appropriate subtitle – Jack Tar: The extraordinary lives of ordinary seamen in Nelson’s navy.
 The book has 49 introductory pages, numbered i–xlix, followed by 413 pages plus an index.
 There are several plates, maps and a few drawings.
-It is also available as an e-book.
+It is also available as an e-book, and as an audiobook brilliantly narrated by John Telfer.

 Jack Tar: A Description

-The 250th anniversary of the birth of Lord Admiral Nelson was on 29 September 2008, and while this was a time of commemoration, it is also fitting to remember that the Royal Navy could not function without the hundreds of thousands of seamen and marines.
+It is fitting to remember that the Royal Navy could not function without the hundreds of thousands of seamen and marines.
 With our previous two books, Trafalgar and The War for All the Oceans, many readers told us that they especially enjoyed the sections about the everyday lives of these ordinary men, as they tend to be overlooked in favour of the officers and in favour of political and tactical issues.

 A seaman wearing short jacket, loose trousers, neckerchief and glazed hat